ovidiugabriel/openedunet/coral/README.md

 }
 ```

-Compilation results in the following JavaScript:
+Compilation results in the following JSON structure:

 ```javascript
 {